codaxy/cxjs-home-expenses-app-tutorial/tutorial/entry-log.md

 ### Callback methods

-It's common practice to concentrate business logic required for views in a Controller.
-This helps keeping the view code tidy.
-Cx enables us to use the controller methods as callback functions simply by passing the name of the controller method as an `onClick` property.
-In order for this to work, there are two things we need to do:
-* pass the Controller to one of the ancestor components.
-This means that an instance of that Controller will be initilized each time the component renders.
-The same controller instance will also be passed to all child components.
-Beacuse of this, when using controller method names of callbacks, it's possible to invoke methods defined higher in the ancestor tree.
+We are passing the previously defined Controller to the Section widget (`controller={Controller}`).
+By passing the Controller to one of the top level components, we ensure that an instance of that Controller will be initilized each time that component renders.
+The same controller instance will also be passed down to all child components.
+Beacuse of this, we can use the `remove` method defined in a controller higher in the ancestor tree to set up the Remove action for Grid rows.
-* define the appropriate method inside the Controller (in this case the `remove` method).

-We already have a Controller created and imported as part of the route template.
-Now we just need to pass it to the `Section` widget:

 #### app/routes/log/index.js
 ```jsx